 - Your current course of study

 - An original poem, written by you, in an attachment to the email.

 Applicants must also submit a poem - yes, a poem - of no more than 500 words.
 Rather than write yet another scholarship essay about why you want to work with animals, I'd rather hear your voice in a different context.

 "The pen is mightier than the sword" is not an empty phrase; the ability to convey emotion through writing is a valuable skill, and one that's increasingly neglected, in my view, in our STEM-focused education system.

 The poem must be at least somewhat related to animals.
 Other than that, you have carte blanche.

 In 2020 (the first year I did this), many of the poems I received were low-effort.
-You're not going to win with a low-effort poem - if you're serious about winning, please take the poem seriously and give it your best shot. :) Scroll down and check out last year's winning poems to get an idea of the level of competition.
+You're not going to win with a low-effort poem - if you're serious about winning, please take the poem seriously and give it your best shot, since it is the sole criterion I will use to decide the winners! :) Scroll down and check out last year's winning poems to get an idea of the level of competition.